CITY OF STONES - Cemetery Research

 Bio: Carol Davidson Baird, the only child of German Holocaust survivors, was born in Hollywood, CA. After beginning pre-medical studies at UCLA, she eventually changed her focus solely to Art.
 After graduation she used her love of science and art as a laboratory technician in the world-famous tissue typing lab for organ transplantation of Dr. Paul Terasaki at the UCLA School of Medicine.
 After marriage, Carol worked for Dr. Henry Kaplan at Stanford University as a research technologist to establish an in vitro correlate to Hodgkin’s Disease.
 After the birth of her children, she became a full-time mother, school volunteer and Genealogist.
 Serving as President of 2 genealogical societies and participating in the International Association of Jewish Genealogical Societies, Carol also lectures, writes articles and taught about German-Jewish and Holocaust genealogy as well as travels throughout the USA and Europe doing archival research.
 She has presented many genealogical lectures throughout California and even in her grandmother’s little town in Hessen, Germany (including this past July on a family trip with her 2 sons and all 4 grandchildren!).
 Her presentations at previous Creativity & Madness – Psychological Studies of Art and Artists meetings have concentrated on the arts in the Holocaust.

-Join us at 12:30pm PT - before the meeting - for a meet and greet (online or in person).
+Join us at 12:30pm PT - before the meeting - for a meet and greet.
 Get to know the other genealogists attending our meeting.

 Powered by Wild Apricot Membership Software